cape-ph/cape-cod/extra-doc/README.vpn.md

 This process is adapted from the
-[AWS Client VPN Administrator's Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-auth-mutual-enable.html) as of the time of writing of thie README.
+[AWS Client VPN Administrator's Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-auth-mutual-enable.html) as of the time of writing of this README.
 If things don't work, try that guide to see if there are changes not captured here.

 We use [easyrsa](https://github.com/OpenVPN/easy-rsa) (from `OpenVPN`) to